Amani-DEV123/plsql-email-notification/README.md

 This approach improves order tracking by helping sales representatives quickly identify pending orders that require follow-up actions and ensures that each representative receives only the information related to their assigned customers.

+### Email Result

+The following screenshot illustrates the generated email notification and the table containing the pending orders assigned to the sales representative.

 ![Demo](C9878647-738D-4024-B147-30C4B6673A57.jpeg)